gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 ## Separable Convolutions Layer

-Separable convolution layers will be used in encoder blocks of the FCN and it includes batch normalization with the ReLU activation function.
+Separable convolution layers with same padding will be used in encoder blocks of the FCN and it includes batch normalization with the ReLU activation function.

 ```python
 def separable_conv2d_batchnorm(input_layer, filters, strides=1):